SkepticNerdGuy/CR-6MAX-profile/README.md

 Your custom files should be placed in %appdata%\Roaming\cura\5.1\ (or whatever versions were on now).

 **PLEASE NOTE: There is no warranty or guarantee that this will work for you.
-I did this for educational purposes and have decided to share my experiene and observations.**
+I did this for educational purposes and have decided to share my experience and observations.**